iiRooko/odin-recipes/README.md

     <li>ul.
 How I made this list.</li>
     <li>ol.
 Step by step list.</li>
 </ul>
 <p>I'm sure I forgot some tags, but that's fine for me.
-Well, heres to hoping I can put these things together and knock out this project without too much struggle.<p>
+Well, heres to hoping I can put these things together and knock out this project without too much struggle.</p>
+<p>Finished html project on 26SEP2024.</p>
+<p>I felt like I did pretty good on this project!
+I messed up a tag with net= instead of alt= . <em>Not sure how I did that.</em> Looking at other peoples finished projects was really neat.
+Some people added a "back" button link to get back to the index page.
+Some added in the attribute to open <del>things</del> pages in new tabs.
+Overall, very satisifed with the project and looking forward to CSS!